regularjs/regular/README.md

 ## Browser Compatibility

-IE7+ and other modern browser.
+IE7+ and other modern browsers.

 ## installation